Appalachian Escape

 There are potential consequences for bringing an unauthorized pet onto any CMV property.

-3. CMV only accepts well-behaved, housebroken dogs into our pet friendly cabins.
-Even though we love all pets, we regret that we are unable to allow any animals other than dogs in our rental cabins.
-Absolutely no cats are permitted in CMV rental cabins.
-For the purpose of this agreement, the term “pet” is always used in reference to a dog.
-In the interest of protection your dog, a leash should always be used when your dog is outside.
+• In the interest of protecting your dog, a leash should always be used when your dog is outside.
 While North Carolina does not have a state leash law, please note that cities and counties may have stricter regulations.
-No dog shall be tied outside the Cabin unless supervised by a responsible adult
+No dog shall be tied outside the Cabin unless supervised by a responsible adult.

 Please review the Road Scale info for this cabin before booking.